processone/docs.ejabberd.im/content/developer/ejabberd-api/api_versioning.md

 # Command Definition

-When a command is modified (either its declaration or its definition, breaking compatibility), those modifications should be done in a new version of the API, keeping the old command still available in the previous API version.
-An API version is an integer (sub-versions are not supported).

-In practice, when you want to modify a command in a breaking way, copy the `#ejabberd_commands` definition of that command, and in the new definition set a `version` attribute with the API version (an integer) where this command version is available.

-There is no need to
-add a new `#ejabberd_commands` record for commands that are not modified in a given API version, immediate inferior version is used.
+If a command is modified, a new `#ejabberd_commands` record should be defined with a `version` attribute set to the API version (an integer) where this command version is available.
+There is no need to add a new `#ejabberd_commands` record for commands that are not modified in a given API version, immediate inferior version is used.